Canary wharf flats and offices

 Stamp Duty Land Tax

 The additional 5% will not be charged where the purchase is replacing your main residence.
-The transaction must occur on the same day (or before in certain circumstances), otherwise SDLT must be paid and reclaimed once the original property is sold.
+The transaction must occur on the same day (or before in certain circumstances), otherwise SDLT must be paid and then reclaimed once the original property is sold.

-There is a 36 month window in which to do this.
+There is a 36-month window in which to do this.
 Trusts and companies will pay the additional 5% regardless of the number of properties they own.

 Non-residents pay a further 2% surcharge on the purchase of residential property, and there are specific rules to determine the residence of the purchaser (whether an individual or corporate).

-The current rates of residential SDLT are shown below (surcharged rates shown in bold), however there are reliefs which should always be considered such as: •
+The current rates of residential SDLT are shown below (surcharged rates shown in bold), however, there are reliefs which should always be considered such as:

-Mixed use purchases where the non-residential rates of SDLT can apply on a purchase involving commercial property or farmland •
+• mixed-use purchases where the non-residential rates of SDLT can apply on a purchase involving commercial property or farmland

-Prior to it’s abolition on 1 June 2024, multiple dwellings relief which can reduce SDLT when buying more than one dwelling in a single transaction.
+Prior to its abolition on 1 June 2024, multiple dwellings relief, which can reduce SDLT when buying more than one dwelling in a single transaction.

 The current rates of residential SDLT are shown below (surcharged rates shown in bold):

-Value of property Residential (Until 31 March 2025) Residential (during 1 April 2025)
+Value of property Residential (Until 1 April 2025)

-£1 - £125,000 Nil (5%) Nil (5%)
+£1 - £125,000 Nil (5%)

-£125,001 - £250,000 Nil (5%) 2% (7%)
+£125,001 - £250,000 2% (5%)

-£500,001 - £925,000 5% (10%) 5% (10%)
+£500,001 - £925,000 5% (10%)

-£925,001 - £1.5 million 10% (15%) 10% (15%)
+£925,001 - £1.5 million 10% (15%)

-Above £1.5 million 12% (17%) 12% (17%)
+Above £1.5 million 12% (17%)

 SDLT rules can be complicated, particularly in cases of separation and divorce.
 Our team can help you get it right.

-Higher value residential property
+Higher value residential property owned by companies

 To discourage enveloping further, the rate of SDLT for properties worth over £500,000 bought by a non-natural person was set at 17% (increased from 15% since the October 2024 budget).
-Many exemptions are available against these additional charges including those properties let out commercially but the exemptions must be claimed each year.
+Many exemptions are available against these additional charges, including those properties let out commercially, but the exemptions must be claimed each year.
 Due to these exemptions, it is common that most property rental companies file an ATED Return each year but do not pay an ATED charge.

-The Annual Tax on Enveloped Dwellings (ATED) rates from 1 April 2024 to 31 March 2025 are outlined below.
+The Annual Tax on Enveloped Dwellings (ATED) rates from 1 April 2025 to 31 March 2026 are outlined below.

-Residential property value 2024/2025
+Residential property value 2025/2026

-£500,000 - £1 million £4,400
+£500,000 - £1 million £4,450

-£1 - £2 million £9,000
+£1 - £2 million £9,150

-£2 - £5 million £30,550
+£2 - £5 million £31,050

-£5 - £10 million £71,500
+£5 - £10 million £72,700

-£10 - £20 million £143,550
+£10 - £20 million £149,950

-Above £20 million £287,500
+Above £20 million £292,350

 How we can help